rocky-linux/wiki.rockylinux.org/docs/irc.md

 ### Matrix

 If you are a user of Matrix, most of the above still applies to you.
-You will need to login through the bridge on matrix to login with NickServ on libera.
+You may need to login through the bridge on matrix to login with NickServ on Libera.
 After that, you will be able to communicate in the `#rockylinux*` channels through your matrix client.

+The Rocky Linux matrix space can be joined [here](https://matrix.to/#/!rHvPOeKWNBOYSKTiBr:matrix.org?via=matrix.org).

 ## Context